 At the shack we also used her kayaks.
 She would taunt me by rocking the kayak side to side the whole time.
 We paddled to the rocks that were far out at sea where you could do cliff jumping and seal spotting.

 If you are a fan of adventure, you must check out Dancing Ledge, Dorset.
 Roughly a four hour walk from Swanage, on the Jurassic Coast, lies a rock beach with a pristine natural swimming pool.
 You walk along the tall green hills to find it and then must clamber down some vertical rocks to reach it.
-This doesn’t seem to stop people from visiting.
-You will see from the parents climbing down with young children whilst carrying sleeping babies on their back.
+The climb doesn’t seem to stop people from visiting.
+You will see from the parents climbing down with young children whilst carrying sleeping babies on their back and dogs in their arms.
+My Grandma managed it with a bad knee too.

 There are activities for all levels of craziness.
 You can jump off the rocks straight into the deep sea, you can stimulate your mind and body with a swim in the pool or you simply relax and take in the energy of the Jurassic Coast.